KEVIN PARTON, CFP®, Executive Financial Consultant, Parton Group IG Private Wealth Management

 Guiding clients through complexity

-Kevin also tailors his approach to his business clients, who make up the bulk of his clientele.
+Kevin and his team tailor their approach to their business clients, who make up the bulk of their clientele.
 Their financial situations are often complex – no company pension, self-insured, personal and corporate investments, multiple corporations.
 But again, complex is Kevin’s specialty.
 And as an entrepreneur himself, Kevin understands the business owner mindset.

 “Business owners understand where they need to spend their time to generate the most profits and benefit in outsourcing the rest.
 We work very well together because of our unique value proposition as a practice: We are our clients’ financial partners.”